-Part 3: The Father and the Son Savior and Lord
+Part 3: The Father and the Son, Savior, and Lord

-1 Corinthians 8:4-6— Therefore, as to the eating of food offered to idols, we know that “an idol has no real existence,” and that “there is no God but one.”
+1 Corinthians 8:4-6— Therefore, as to the eating of food offered to idols, we know that “an idol has no real existence” and that “there is no God but one.”
 5 For although there may be so-called gods in heaven or on earth—as indeed there are many “gods” and many “lords”— 6 yet for us, there is one God, the Father, from whom are all things and for whom we exist, and one Lord, Jesus Christ, through whom are all things and through whom we exist.”

-Jesus is under the Father that oversees the governance of His kingdom, and yet the Father entrusted all things under His power and authority to rule.
+Jesus is under the Father, who oversees the governance of His kingdom, yet the Father entrusted all things under His power and authority to rule.
 “And Jesus came and said to them, “All authority in heaven and on earth has been given to me—Matthew 28:18.
 “God has put all things in subjection under his feet.”
 But when it says, “all things are put in subjection,” it is plain that He is excepted to put all things in subjection under Him.
 “When all things are subjected to him, then the Son himself will also be subjected to him who put all things in subjection under him, that God may be all in all”—1 Corinthians 15:27-28).

 The following Scriptures prove there is one God: the Father, from whom are all things and for whom we exist, and one Lord, Jesus Christ, through who are all things and through whom we exist.